 Grades 3-6: Pull Out Program

 Students are pulled-out of the elective class-room for one hour 2 times a week and 30 minutes on Fridays.
 Students are not required to make up work missed while attending their G/T class.
 At this level, the gifted and talented teacher aims to enrich or extend the curriculum taught in the regular classroom.
-Content may be remediated, accelerated, or enriched using basic or more complex curriculum for gifted students.
+Content may be accelerated or enriched using basic or more complex curriculum for gifted students.

 - Critical Thinking Skills: analysis, synthesis, evaluation, logical reasoning, inference, problem-solving, interpretation, and decision making